 Robert Gillis grew up in Dorchester, Massachusetts and is a graduate of Boston College High School and U/Mass Boston.
-He and his wife Susan (Foxboro’s 1998 Citizen of the Year) live in Foxboro, home of the three time Super Bowl champion New England Patriots.
+He and his wife Susan (Foxboro’s 1998 Citizen of the Year) live in Foxboro, home of the Super Bowl champion New England Patriots.

-He’s lived in Foxboro over twenty years and has a passionate love for his home town.
+He’s lived in Foxboro over twenty-five years and has a passionate love for his home town.
 He is very active in the Foxboro community; in addition to being on the board of directors of the Foxboro Jaycees from 2000-2008, and again in 2013, he has participated in and chaired many Jaycee community development projects since 1993, and he has served as that organization’s web master since 1998, a task he loves.

 Foxboro Jaycees annual awards received: